History of Peer Support

 The Certified Peer Specialist Initiative was launched in 2004 by Pennsylvania’s Office of Mental Health and Substance Abuse Services (OMHSAS).
 Peer support had been recognized as one method of helping to transform mental health services from a medical model to a recovery oriented system.

 OMHSAS contracted with two vendors, to provide certified peer specialist training to mental health consumers.
-They are the Institute for Recovery and Community Integration program of the Mental Health Association of Southeastern PA, and the Recovery Opportunity Center.
+They are the Institute for Recovery and Community Integration, a program of Mental Health Partnerships, and the RI International Consulting.

 Peer support services were added to Pennsylvania’s Medicaid State Plan in 2007.
 Every county or county joinder in Pennsylvania is now required to make peer support services, provided by Certified Peer Specialists (CPS), available to mental health consumers with Medicaid insurance.

-Over 4,200 individuals were trained and certified as peer specialists in Pennsylvania, as of October, 2015.
+Over 4,600 individuals have been trained as certified as peer specialists in Pennsylvania, as of December, 2017.

 The Evolution of Peer Support